mohammedMsgm/Forward/README.md

 ### General Features

 - Fitness Marketplace: The platform includes a fitness marketplace where users can purchase merchandise, supplements, equipment, and fitness programs.

-# What sets it apart from the rest of the apps:
-## Open market & Inclusiveness:
-the platform is designed to provide an ecosystem for both users and (services/products) providers that handle every bit of their work, with the opportunity for new sports and startups, which allows it to spread widely.
-## Good influence & Addiction treatment:
-Although the platform is not aimed at addicts only, it provides special recovery methods for them.
-With healthy and passionate companions and professional coaches, the platform will change the user's mindset and make him a better person.
-## Supportive community:
-It doesn't depend only on perfectional trainers but you can meet individuals who have the same interests and goals, then scheduling sessions according to our self-(recovery/training) programs to train together and help each other especially when it comes to getting rid of addictions.